F4

 - Identify which cavity: Note whether the error appears when using the top oven, grill, or a specific function.

 - Locate the second sensor: In dual-cavity Rangemaster models, the top oven has its own sensor probe.
-Access it from inside the cavity (usually rear wall) and from the rear panel.
+Access it from inside the cavity (usually the rear wall) and from the rear panel.

 - Check connections: Follow the sensor wires to the control PCB.
 Reseat the connector firmly.
 Look for corrosion or heat damage.